530

 3

-Marin Sanudo, italianised as Marino Sanuto or Sanuto the Younger, was a Venetian historian and diarist.
-His most significant work is his Diarii, which he had intended to write up into a history of...
+Marino Sanuto the Younger was a Venetian historian and diarist.
+His most significant work is his Diarii, which he had intended to write up into a history of Venice.

 3